 Best Credit Cards for Excellent Credit — You Get the Pick of the Litter

 It’s no secret that credit cards can come with perks.
 The problem is deciding which one to choose!
-If you have an excellent credit score (typically 750 or above) you are exactly the customer credit card issuers want.
-They know those with good credit reports have good payment history meaning you are less of a risk of having missed or late payments and are in control of your personal finances.
+If you have an excellent credit score (typically 750 or above), you are precisely the customer credit card issuers want.
+They know those with good credit reports have good payment history, meaning you are less of a risk of having missed or late payments and are in control of your finances.
 Your fantastic creditworthiness means you get the lowest annual percentage rate (APR) offers, the higher credit limits, the biggest rewards rates, and the most credit card offers.
 (Sometimes too many!)
 Choose wisely.
 Here are the 10 best credit cards for those with excellent credit.

 - Overview of the best credit cards for excellent credit

 - Best credit cards for excellent credit

 - Best credit cards for excellent credit overview

 - The bottom line